 The Company will adopt the FASB issued ASU 2016-02, Leases ("ASU 2016-02").
 The amendments will require a lessee to recognize a right-of-use asset and a lease liability on the balance sheet for leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statements of income.
-The amendments of ASU 2016-02 are effective for nonpublic business entities for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years beginning after December 15, 2021.
+The amendments of ASU 2016-02 are effective for nonpublic business entities for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years beginning after December 15, 2020.
+The FASB recently voted to tentatively defer the current adoption date for nonpublic business entities beginning after December 15, 2021.
 The Company is currently evaluating the impact of the adoption of ASU 2016-02.
 The adoption is expected to have a material impact on the Company's financial statements.